biqasoft/docs/README.md

  - [frontend](https://github.com/biqasoft/frontend)

 ## Maven shared modules
-Modules used in different microservices; `NOTE` currently, they must use the same version
+Modules used in different microservices; `NOTE` currently, they must use the same version.
+Also for these libs [semver](http://semver.org/) is used instead of month/year versioning

  - [bindings-java](https://github.com/biqasoft/bindings-java)
  - [infrastructure-java](https://github.com/biqasoft/infrastructure-java)